Sensitive or rosacea

 Tips for Using New Products with Rosacea

 Skin Care Tip - Introduce one new product at a time if you are sensitive or have rosacea.
-Try the new product for one week to make sure that your skin is compatible with the latest product.
+Try the new product for one week to ensure your skin is compatible with the latest product.

 An age-defying skincare routine for sensitive or rosacea skin: